ErikSeewald/Eriks-Wasp-Sim/README.md

 The queen is a special wasp outside the wasp array.
 Its w_Index is -1.
 Only one queen can exist within the simulation and all wasps store a reference to it.
 The following behaviors are unique to the queen.
 - **Receiving food**: Other wasps, depending on their loyalty, may choose to gift some of their food to the queen.
 For this, they need to be in her interaction range.
 She can choose to accept or reject that gift.
 - **Worker scores**: The queen assigns every worker wasp that it interacts with a score.
 This score can be affected by actions like the worker giving her a certain amount of food.
 Wasps with high worker scores may receive special treatment from the queen like higher share in the food redistribution.
-- **Distributing food**: When the queen's hunger saturation grows beyond her maximum due to gifts from worker wasps, it goes into a special 'pot' (the QueenFoodStorage, see [Hive-window](#hive-window)) from which she regularly distributes the food points among her favorite workers based ont heir worker score.
+- **Distributing food**: When the queen's hunger saturation grows beyond her maximum due to gifts from worker wasps, it goes into a special 'pot' (the QueenFoodStorage, see [Hive-window](#hive-window)) from which she regularly distributes the food points among her favorite workers based on their worker score.
-- **Swarming**: If the queen comes close to starving or dying for other reasons, loyal worker wasps will start heading for her location and swarming around her.
+- **Swarming**: If the queen comes close to starving (or is dying for other reasons), loyal worker wasps will start heading for her location and swarming around her.

 ## Resources
 Outside of wasps, another type of entity that exists in the simulation is a resource entity.
 Items that provide something to the wasps or represent some sort of desire.

-These resources are spawned based on various resource settings (see [commands.json](assets/commands/Commands.json)).
+These resources are spawned automatically (or manually) based on various resource settings (see [commands.json](assets/commands/Commands.json)).

 #### Food
 The main resource in the simulation is food.
 A single food entity is represented by a point in space and can restore a varying number of hunger points.

 ## Genes
-The simulation uses a sort of gene structure to define randomizable (inheritable?) traits of single wasps.
+The simulation uses a sort of gene structure to define randomizable (inheritable?) traits of individual wasps.
 These genes fit into two types: **BalancedGenes**, which can be mutated only through a trade-off mutation in another gene, and **UnboundGenes**, which can mutate freely.
-For now, mutation happens randomly at the start of a wasp's livespan, with the gene values remaining constant for the rest of it.
+For now, mutation happens randomly at the start of a wasp's lifespan, with the gene values remaining constant for the rest of it.

 #### BalancedGenes
 Balanced genes are genes that can be mutated only through a trade-off mutation in another gene.
 Every gene has a cost and an orientation associated with it.
-The former defines how costly a mutation +-1.0 is, and the latter defines whether the (assumed) benefitial direction of change is positive or negative.
+The former defines how costly a mutation +-1.0 is, and the latter defines whether the (assumed) beneficial direction of change is positive or negative.
-For example, a mutation to the maximum hp of the wasp has a positive orientation because it is assumed that more hp are benefitial.
+For example, a mutation to the maximum hp of the wasp has a positive orientation because it is assumed that more hp are beneficial.
 This matters for the balancing function.
 A good change of a specific cost needs to be balanced by a bad change of equivalent cost in another gene.
-For two positively oriented genes, geneA with a cost of 1.0 and geneB with a cost of 20.0, a good change in geneB needs to be balanced out by a bad change in geneA with 20 times the intensity.
+For two positively oriented genes, *geneA* with a cost of 1.0 and *geneB* with a cost of 20.0, a good change in *geneB* needs to be balanced out by a bad change in *geneA* with 20 times the intensity.

 The following balanced genes currently exist in the simulation (for costs, orientation and default values, see [WaspGenes.h](/src/simulation/Wasp/WaspGenes.h) and [WaspGenes.cpp](/src/simulation/Wasp/WaspGenes.cpp)):
 - **maxHP**: The maximum health points of a wasp (up to which it can be healed and regenerated).